zeling595/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether to store the Person in the Room class or create a separate Booking class

 * **Alternative 1 (current choice):** Create a Booking class.
-  * Pros: No decoupling between Person and Room.
+  * Pros: No coupling between Person and Room.
 We can implement feature without modifying Room at all.
   * Cons: More work to create model, storage classes for Booking.

 * **Alternative 2:** Stores Person directly in Room class.